carlaquinn/IBMInclusiveITLanguage/README.md

 # IBMInclusiveITLanguage
-IBM’s contribution to Open Source and other Industry efforts to make IT language more inclusive
+IBM’s contribution to open source and other industry efforts to make IT language more inclusive.

 ## **Table of Contents**